sfilippone/psblas3/README.md

   >Computations in Fortran 2003, ACM Trans. on Math.
 Software, vol. 38, No.
   4, 2012.

-- The ideas are explored further with the paper:
+- The software engineering ideas are further detailed in  the paper:
   >V. Cardellini, S. Filippone and D. Rouson.
 Design Patterns for
   >sparse-matrix computations on hybrid CPU/GPU platforms, Scientific
   >Programming, 22(2014), pp.1-19.

+- The GPU support is  explored in
+  >  S. Filippone, V. Cardellini, D. Barbieri and A. Fanfarillo:
+  >  Sparse Matrix-Vector Multiplication on GPGPUs ACM Transactions on Mathematical Software (TOMS), Volume 43 Issue 4, December 2016.

 - Version 1.0 of the library is described in:
   >S. Filippone, M. Colajanni.
 PSBLAS: A library for parallel linear